Selection Criteria for Inclusion in the Heritage at Risk Register

 Once a year Historic England asks every local authority in England to consider the state of its conservation areas and fill in (and update as appropriate) risk assessment questionnaires for those that cause concern or are believed to no longer be at risk.

-Conservation areas that are either deteriorating, or are in a very bad or poor condition and are not expected to change significantly in the next three years, are defined as being at risk.
+Conservation areas that are either deteriorating, or are in a very bad or poor condition (and are not expected to improve significantly in the next three years) are defined as being at risk.

 Categories for condition, vulnerability and trend are included for each conservation area on the Heritage at Risk Register.